HMS-Core/hms-analytics-demo-javascript/README.md

 First download the demo by cloning this repository or downloading an archived snapshot.

-In VS Code, use the "File -> Open Folder", and select the directory of "analytics-sample".
+In VS Code, use the "File -> Open Folder", and select the directory of "analytics-demo".

 We provide two demos: